THREEhundo/america-the-beautiful/README.md

-# america-the-beautiful
+# America the Beautiful

-An ode the America's greatest treasure.
+An ode to America's crown jewels.

+Vast swaths of land, air, and sea for everyone to treasure for all time.